 NOTE: Upper mounting for lift cylinder is to be turned with hole closest to the front.
 Cylinder to have rod end mounted to the machine.
 Adjust the steering cylinder to the center of its stroke.
-Position the hitch to the center of the row or where desired.
+Position the hitch straight forward (except when harvesting 28" rows - it is recommended to be 4" off center.
 Tighten U-bolts on the steering cylinder bracket.